 - Your placenta is too low such that it blocks the neck of the uterus near the cervix (placenta previa)

 - You have a high risk of going into preterm labor

 - You are expecting more than one baby, e.g., twins or triplets

 - Your amniotic sac is leaking fluid

-Discuss with your doctor so that you can understand clearly what they mean by “no sex”.
+If your doctor says "no sex," discuss it with them so you can understand clearly what they mean by that.
 Note that when they advise a pregnant person against sex, it could also mean "no sexual arousal or orgasm."

 When to see a doctor

 It is advisable for pregnant people to check in regularly with their gynecologist.
 Seeing a gynecologist reduces the risk of developing a sudden pregnancy complication.
 It ensures that any complication is detected and treated earlier.

 Also, if you notice unusual symptoms during or after sex, you should see your doctor as soon as possible.

 See a doctor if you notice symptoms like: